albertkklam/facebook/README.md

 ## Approach
 Various approaches in Python and R are discussed at length [here](https://www.kaggle.com/c/facebook-v-predicting-check-ins/kernels).
 The purpose of this repository is to implement a solution in Apache Spark and its various libraries.
 I've chosen to use [Spark Notebook](http://spark-notebook.io/), which provides good interactive features for data exploration.

-> The Spark Notebook is an open source notebook aimed at enterprise environments, providing Data Scientist and Data Engineers with an interactive web-based editor that can combine Scala code, SQL queries, Markup and JavaScript in a collaborative manner to explore, analyse and learn from massive data sets
+> The Spark Notebook is an open source notebook aimed at enterprise environments, providing Data Scientists and Data Engineers with an interactive web-based editor that can combine Scala code, SQL queries, Markup and JavaScript in a collaborative manner to explore, analyse and learn from massive data sets

 ## Installing Spark Notebook
 Follow instructions [here](https://github.com/spark-notebook/spark-notebook/blob/master/docs/quick_start.md)